Generic Name: bupropion (bue-PROE-pee-on)

 - if you or a family member has a history of bipolar disorder (manic depression), other mental or mood problems (eg, depression), suicidal thoughts or attempts, or alcohol or substance abuse or dependence

-- if you have diabetes, low blood sugar levels, low blood sodium levels, low blood oxygen levels, kidney problems, liver problems (eg, cirrhosis), high blood pressure, heart problems (eg, congestive heart failure), or increased eye pressure or glaucoma, or have had a recent heart attack
+- if you have diabetes, low blood sugar levels, low blood sodium levels, low blood oxygen levels, kidney problems, liver problems (eg, cirrhosis), high blood pressure, heart problems (eg, congestive heart failure), increased eye pressure or glaucoma, or have had a recent heart attack

 - if you have a condition that may increase the risk of seizures (eg, certain blood vessel problems in the brain, severe head injury, a tumor or infection in the brain or spinal cord, stroke)